masoudrahimi39/SpeedyShortcuts/README.md

-# Shortcuts for Selected Text
+# Shortcuts to  Search the Selected Text

 ### It helps you save time and reduce energy consumption